pfheatwole/thesis/scratch/NOTES.rst

   of telling yourself what you're going to work on next.
 Also, you can look back and see how your expected path has diverged.

-* Just signposting *what* you're going to do isn't as helpful as first communicating *why* the *what* is necessary.
+* Signposting *what* you're going to do isn't as helpful as first communicating *why* the *what* is necessary.

   Consider "I will discuss particle filtering." versus "Recreating the flight